OnCloud125252/Spacedesk-Viewer/README.md

 # Spacedesk-Viewer

-A spacedesk client that can be used offline
+My own settings for the spacedesk client that can be used offline

 > Resources from [Liumeo](https://github.com/eagleoflqj "Liumeo's github page"),  Big thanks to him !